jomyg/Ansible-image-and-container-creation-using-latest-git-repo/README.md

         state: started
         enabled: true

-    - name: "Clonning the repo using {{ repo_url }}"
+    - name: "Clonning the repo using {{ repo_url }}"                                  ## Clonning the repo to remote /var/flaskapp/
       git:
         repo: "{{repo_url}}"
         dest: "{{ repo_dir }}"
       register: git_status

-    - name: "Logging into the docker-hub official"
+    - name: "Logging into the docker-hub official"                                     ## Accessing the docker hub to push the new building images
       when: git_status.changed == true
       docker_login:
         username: "{{ docker_user }}"